Constitution

 CHAPTER IV – DUTIES AND POWERS OF OFFICERS

-PARAGRAPH 1 The President shall have general supervision of the affairs of the Society, preside at all meetings of the Society and of the Board of Directors at which he may be present, shall select the chairman of standing committees and may appoint special committees of which he shall be ex-officio member.
-He shall sign all membership certificates, represent the Society upon official occasions and deliver to the Society an address at the annual meeting.
+PARAGRAPH 1 The President shall have general supervision of the affairs of the Society, preside at all meetings of the Society and of the Board of Directors, shall select the chairman of standing committees and may appoint special committees and shall be ex-officio member.
+The President shall sign all membership certificates, represent the Society upon official occasions and deliver to the Society an address at the annual meeting.
 At the discretion of the Board of Directors, the Society may employ an Executive Director, who may or may not be a member of the Society, who will be directly responsible to the Board of Directors, to the President, and to the Secretary and Treasurer, for the handling of routine business, correspondence, keeping membership rosters, maintaining files, and other duties as may be necessary.

-PARAGRAPH 2 The President-Elect shall preside at the meetings of the Society or of the Board of Directors in the absence of the President and discharge his duties in case of a vacancy in his office.
-The President-Elect shall have the duties of familiarizing himself with all Society affairs and preparing himself for assuming the Presidency.
-He shall work under and in cooperation with the President.
-In the event of the death or resignation of the President during his term, he shall thereupon become President.
-The President-Elect will automatically assume the office of President at the end of the normal term of the outgoing President as provided in Section 3, Article IV of the constitution.
+PARAGRAPH 2 The President-Elect shall preside at the meetings of the Society or of the Board of Directors in the absence of the President and discharge those duties in case of a vacancy in the office.
+The President-Elect shall have the duty of becoming familiar with all Society affairs and preparing for assuming the Presidency.
+The President-Elect shall work under and in cooperation with the President.
+In the event of the vacancy of the office of President during the term, the President-Elect shall thereupon become President.
+The President-Elect will automatically assume the office of President at the end of the normal term of the outgoing President as provided in Article IV Section 5 of the Constitution.

 PARAGRAPH 4 The duties of the Secretary-Treasurer shall be: